charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

-## Deploying a specific CDK bundle
+## Deploying a specific Charmed Kubernetes bundle

 The **Juju Charm Store** hosts the **Charmed Kubernetes** bundles as well as individual charms.
 To deploy the latest, stable bundle, run the command: